 On completion of this programme, students will be able to demonstrate the:

-- Knowledge and skills to apply educational organizational theories, management skills, leadership strategies, and data research to transform organizations.
+- Knowledge and skills to apply educational organisational theories, management skills, leadership strategies, and data research to transform organisations.

 - Communicate key education issues effectively and creatively using numerical, graphical, oral and written skills.